CdTgr/mcp-serpapi/readme.md

-# 🔍 Simple MCP Server for SerpAPI
+# 🔍 MCP Server for SerpAPI

 A lightweight command-line tool to query [SerpAPI](https://serpapi.com/) using the **Model Context Protocol (MCP)**.